Small businesses accounted for 99.3% of private sector businesses at the start of 2017 and 99.9% were small or medium-sized (SMEs).

 If you need more information, you can also check: Top Tips for Small Business Legal Advice

 I hope this helps!
-If you’re unsure about the legal advice that you or your startup require, we offer a Free Legal Session We’ll talk you through your needs and answer the questions you may have.
+If you’re unsure about the legal advice that you or your startup require, book a call with our legal team.
+We’ll talk you through your needs and answer the questions you may have.
 Book a session here.